 Adding Non-Image Assets

-You can also store other types of files in your project that won't be used in your mockups, such as requirements documents, Photoshop or Illustrator files, PDFs, or any other file that's associated with the project.
+You can also store other types of files in your project that won't be used in your wireframes, such as requirements documents, Photoshop or Illustrator files, PDFs, or any other file that's associated with the project.
 We call these "non-image assets" and they can be added to your project by dragging them into the Assets view, just like images.
-Common file types (zip, pdf, doc, etc.) will be shown with an appropriate logo, as shown below.
-Other files will be have a generic document icon.
+Common file types (zip, pdf, doc, etc.) will be shown with an appropriate logo.
+Other files will show a generic document icon.